raylaxmidas/WoodsXeroTimeTriggered/WoodXeroTimeTriggered/readme.md

 This function provides the authentication for the function to communicate to the Azure resources.
 It uses various credential types.
 More information can be found here: https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet

 In our case we have setup a enviroment credential (RayWoods) and also have access via VS Code being logged into Azure using our/my workplace email address.
 We will use the latter hence enviroment credentials has been excluded using an additional parameter.
+When deploying the app `exclude_environment_credential = 1` needs to be removed, see the "Deploying the Application to Azure" section for more details.

 ### 2. `woods_key_vault = SecretClient(vault_url='https://woodskeys.vault.azure.net/' credential = default_credential)`